FedericoPonzi/tlaplus-formatter/README.md

 It uses tlaplus tools' SANY library to parse your specification, and it applies some (at the moment) predefined format to it.

-This is still _ALPHA_ software, not everything is handled at the moment, so it might break your specs.
+This is still _ALPHA_ software, feel free to try it out and leave feedback but be aware it might break your specs.

 ## Project Goals:
-* A formatter for the tla+ language.
+* A formatter for the TLA+ language.
+Pluscal is currently not a priority.
 * It should be configurable but also provide sane defaults.
 * It should never add useless chars (no extra spaces or extra newlines)
 * It should never break any specs.
 No user configuration should ever lead to broken specs.